Arkansas Storm Team Forecast: Staying hot and sunny on Wednesday

-TONIGHT: A few clouds will linger overnight tonight as temperatures fall into the mid to upper 60s.
+TONIGHT: Clear skies will continue overnight as temperatures fall into the mid to upper 60s.

-TOMORROW: Thursday will be another hot and sunny day.
-However, we will see a bit more cloud cover at times on Thursday, and a slightly better chance for a few isolated showers.
-Much of the state will remain dry with temperatures warming into the upper 80s and lower 90s.
+TOMORROW: A weak cold front will move through on Thursday, bringing us another chance for showers and a few thunderstorms and cooling temperatures down a few degrees.
+Highs will warm into the upper 80s and lower 90s.

-EXTENDED: Rain chances will start to increase as we move towards Friday and into the upcoming weekend.
-Temperatures will also remain above average in the upper 80s and lower 90s.
-Humidity will slowly start to rise as well throughout the workweek and into the weekend.
+EXTENDED: Temperatures will stay a bit cooler on Friday with highs in the upper 80s under mostly sunny skies.
+Isolated shower and thunderstorm chances will return this weekend.

 STAY INFORMED